The rise of technology has saturated the Internet with loads of resources for writers. We all have our faves. These are mine. Enjoy.

 NYT bestselling author Susan Dennard has a complete blog dedicated to writing from start to finish.
 Any possible question you may have, she has a damn good way of answering it.
 When you get to the dreaded synopsis stage, she has the best break-down How to Write a 1-Page Synopsis to junk-punch that sucker directly in the bollocks.
 You can also ask her questions on Instagram.

 NYT bestselling author Lindsay Cummings shares her creative process via vlog and has really helped me during my rollercoaster ride of anxiety and fear.
-She also opened Author Crash Course with fellow writer Rebekah Faubion (a unicorn who also blogs about her writing life) and edits YA, MG and fantasy books.
-I can personally vouch for their services.
-I went through three major revisions with them and KNOW I wouldn’t have acquired my dream literary agent without their mentorship.
-They only charge two cents per word (for two editors I might add), which is hard to find in this industry.
+I hired her, along with fellow writer Rebekah Faubion (a unicorn who also blogs about her writing life) as content editors.
+I went through three major revisions with them and wouldn’t have acquired my dream literary agent without their mentorship.

 Author Alexa Donne has a delightful YouTube channel that answers every question you could possibly have about the nitty-gritty of traditional publishing, even the hard advice you don’t want to hear but certainly need to!